hoehermann/purple-presage/README.md

 #### Present

-* Can link against a master device via QR-Code.
+* Can link as secondary device via QR-Code.
 * Receives a simple text message from a contact or a group.
+* Receives attachments (only pictures tested for now).
 * Can reply with a simple text message.
-* Can add contacts to buddy list manually.
 * Will add buddies to contact list unconditionally.
-* Receives attachments (only pictures tested for now).
+* Can list groups as rooms and open the chat.

 #### Missing

-Everything else, most notably:

-* Error handling
-* Reasonable contact and group management (get all contacts, query roomlist)
+These lists are not exhaustive.

+##### To Be Done Soon™

+* Add chats to contact list unconditionally.
+* Forward all errors to front-end properly.

+##### On Hold

+* Mark messages as "read" (currently not implemented in back-end, see https://github.com/whisperfish/presage/issues/141)
+* Reply to a specific message (no example exists in back-end)

+##### "Contributions Welcome"

+* Configuration option whether to add contacts to buddy list or not
+* Reasonable generation of type declarations
 * Stickers, mentions, replies, quotes, styles,…
-* Mark messages as "read" (currently not implemented in back-end, see https://github.com/whisperfish/presage/issues/141)
-* Reply to a specific message
-* Display typing… notifications
+* Display typing notifications
-* Display receipts
+* Display receipts (not important)
-* Support for alternative UIs
+* Support for alternative UIs (Spectrum, Bitlbee)
-* Support for phone numbers
+* Support for adding contacts via phone number (rarely used)

-This list is not exhaustive.

-### Known Issues
+#### Known Issues

 * Handling errors when sending messages is barely tested.
 * Attachment sent to group from main device is not handled.